Call for Applications - Public Member

 Application for Nomination

 To be considered for nomination, you may email, fax, or mail a copy of your most recent resume, along with a one to two-page statement of your philosophy on accreditation and how your knowledge, skills, and abilities would allow you to properly represent the public in the IFSAC accreditation process.
-Applications for nomination must be received no later than February 4, 2019.
+Applications for nomination must be received no later than 4:00 PM Central Time on February 22, 2022.

 Submit your Application for Nomination to: